adonisjs/v5-docs/content/guides/digging-deeper/ace.md

 #### flags.number

-Define a flag that accept a number value.
+Define a flag that accepts a number value.

 ```ts
 @flags.number({ alias: 'i' })